-“Fringe benefits that are considered taxable are equal to taxable income and therefore [are] taxed as regular income,” Jorge De La Nuez, senior director of payroll, tax, and compliance at Namely, told Business News Daily.
+“Fringe benefits that are considered taxable are equal to taxable income and therefore [are] taxed as regular income,” Jorge De La Nuez, senior vice president of payroll tax – HCM at Vensure Employer Services, told Business News Daily.
 “When you receive this type of taxable fringe benefit from your employer, taxes are deducted from your paycheck and reported on your annual tax return.”

-Did you know?
-In order to make sure you are paying your payroll taxes correctly, you must understand how payroll processing works.
-You should have a proper payroll system in place that can handle the calculating and paying of your payroll taxes for you.
+FYI: To make sure you are paying your payroll taxes correctly, you must understand how payroll processing works.
+You should have a proper payroll system in place that can handle the calculation and payment of your payroll taxes for you.

 Editor’s note: Looking for the best online payroll service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Most fringe benefits come in the form of a product or service, as opposed to a cash payment, so they are taxed on their cash-value equivalent based on fair market value.